-Rishi Sunak plans spending spree in first UK Budget
+Rishi Sunak plans spending spree in first UK budget

-UK finance minister Rishi Sunak is preparing for his first Budget in just over two weeks' time with a major spending spree on infrastructure projects, including a historic new hub for his Treasury department in the north of England.
-The 39-year-old son-in-law of Infosys co-founder Narayana Murthy, who was appointed the UK's first Indian-origin Chancellor of the Exchequer in British Prime Minister Boris Johnson's Cabinet reshuffle earlier this month, will table the Budget in Parliament on March 11.
+UK's first Indian-origin finance minister Rishi Sunak is preparing for his first budget in just over two weeks' time with a major spending spree on infrastructure projects, including a historic new hub for his Treasury department in the north of England.
+The 39-year-old son-in-law of Infosys co-founder Narayana Murthy, who was appointed the Chancellor of the Exchequer in Prime Minister Boris Johnson's Cabinet reshuffle earlier this month, will table the budget in Parliament on March 11.

 According to 'The Sunday Times', this would involve a major giveaway for Johnson's election pledge to invest in the north of England, credited with handing the Conservative Party its strong majority in the December 2019 General Election.
 Sunak, himself an MP from the northern region of Richmond in North Yorkshire, plans to move a significant number of the UK Treasury department's 1,500 London-based posts to a so-called "economic decision-making campus" in the north.